 Return to your text editor and the selector_basics.html file.
 Create a new empty line for a new style.

-If you just completed the previous steps, click after the closing brace of the #article style, and then hit Enter (Return).
+If you just completed the previous steps, click after the closing brace of the .note strong descendant selector style, and then hit Enter.